matildeopbravo/dotfiles/README.md

     README.md whenever I create a new script.
 It prompts me for a description of the newly created script.
 - [nospace](./scripts/nospace) - Removes spaces from filenames (made by [JFF](https://github.com/JoseFilipeFerreira/toolbelt))
+- [fetch-lyrics](./scripts/fetch-lyrics) - Fetches lyrics for a given song